python-websockets/websockets/docs/contributing.rst

 *(If I'm the person with the inappropriate behavior, please accept my apologies.
 I know I can mess up.
-I can't expect you to tell me, but if you chose to do so, I'll do my best to handle criticism constructively.
+I can't expect you to tell me, but if you choose to do so, I'll do my best to handle criticism constructively.
 -- Aymeric)*

 Contributions